KungfuNaman/verificationLoop/README.md

    This step depends on your operating system, but generally, Docker starts automatically after installation.

 3. **Run Docker Compose**
-   Use the following command to start all the Docker components:
+   Use the following command to start all the Docker components, for the first time as it builds infer as well, it can take around 15 mins:
    ```bash
    docker-compose up --build